 When EIV is obtained and the family does not dispute the EIV employer data, the PHA will use current tenant-provided documents to project annual income.
-When the tenant-provided documents are pay stubs, the PHA will make every effort to obtain current and consecutive pay stubs dated within the last 60 days.
+When the tenant-provided documents are pay stubs, the PHA will make every effort to obtain the two most current and consecutive pay stubs.